 - 1 pair of swim trunks for the bathhouses in Budapest/just in case you go to a spa, etc.

 - 1 pair of flip flops (for the bathhouses).

 - 2-3 pairs of long johns to wear under jeans during the cold winter days.

 - 1 nice and warm jacket.
 Chris wore his wool peacoat that was nice and cozy.

 - A pair of running or regular gloves.

 - Any jewelry you want.
 Chris had his watch and wedding band.

 Best Boots for a European Winter

 When it comes to what shoes to wear in Europe in winter, especially if you’re traveling carry-on only, boots kind of reign supreme.
 First of all, winter clothes aren’t exactly lightweight or store easily, meaning the space in your carry-on is pretty limited.

-I absolutely love my new Timberland boots!
+I absolutely love my Timberland boots!
 They are super comfortable which is great for walking around all day, very warm, and waterproof so you can walk through snow and not get your feet wet.
 Seriously, these are some great quality boots for a winter vacation packing list!